microsoft/vcpkg-docs/vcpkg/github-integration.md

 ## Caching vcpkg-built binaries for your GitHub Actions workflows

-Repositories that use GitHub Actions for continuous integration can take advantage of [vcpkg's binary caching feature](./users/binarycaching.md) to reduce the amount of time it takes to build their projects.
-There are two binary cache providers that are available to GitHub repositories.
+Repositories that use GitHub Actions for continuous integration can take advantage of vcpkg's binary caching feature to reduce the amount of time it takes to build their projects.
+There are two binary cache providers that are available to GitHub repositories, the GitHub Actions cache provider and the GitHub Packages NuGet cache provider.
+For more information on these GitHub features, see [GitHub Actions cache](https://docs.github.com/actions/using-workflows/caching-dependencies-to-speed-up-workflows) and [GitHub Packages](https://docs.github.com/packages/learn-github-packages/introduction-to-github-packages).
+For more information on vcpkg binary caching, see our [binary caching feature documentation](./users/binarycaching.md).

 ### The GitHub Actions cache provider

 [!INCLUDE [experimental](../includes/experimental.md)]

-The [GitHub Actions cache](https://docs.github.com/actions/using-workflows/caching-dependencies-to-speed-up-workflows) is intended to store a repository's intermediate build files that don't change often between jobs or workflow runs.
-GitHub provides a few different [tools to manage your Actions caches](https://docs.github.com/actions/using-workflows/caching-dependencies-to-speed-up-workflows#managing-caches), which include REST APIs and an extension to the `gh` command line tool, so that you can optimize caches for your workflow. vcpkg's integration with GitHub Actions cache is through the [`x-gha` binary source provider](./users/binarycaching.md#gha).
+The GitHub Actions cache is intended to store a repository's intermediate build files that don't change often between jobs or workflow runs.
+For GitHub users, the GitHub Actions cache is a natural fit for vcpkg's binary caching, and it is easier to configure than vcpkg's GitHub Package binary caching integration.
+GitHub provides a few different tools to manage your Actions caches, which include REST APIs and an extension to the `gh` command line tool, so that you can optimize caches for your workflow. vcpkg's integration with GitHub Actions cache is through the `x-gha` binary source provider.

 ### The GitHub Packages NuGet cache provider

-[GitHub Packages](https://docs.github.com/packages/learn-github-packages/introduction-to-github-packages) allows a repository to publish binary artifacts for public or private use.
-In addition to hosting storage for published packages, GitHub Packages supports a [variety of package management tools](https://docs.github.com/packages/learn-github-packages/introduction-to-github-packages#supported-clients-and-formats) by acting as a package registry. vcpkg can use the NuGet registry interface to GitHub Packages as a cache for vcpkg binary artifacts, by using the [`nuget` binary source provider](./users/binarycaching.md#nuget).
+GitHub Packages allows a repository to publish binary artifacts for public or private use.
+In addition to hosting storage for published packages, GitHub Packages supports a variety of package management tools by acting as a package registry. vcpkg can use the NuGet registry interface to GitHub Packages as a cache for vcpkg binary artifacts, by using the `nuget` binary source provider.
+This integration with GitHub Packages is not as straightforward as the GitHub Actions cache integration and management of the cached binaries is more difficult, making the GitHub Actions cache a better option for most users.

 ## The GitHub dependency graph

 [!INCLUDE [experimental](../includes/experimental.md)]

 > [!TIP]
 > We are actively developing this feature and would like to hear your feedback.
-Let us know if you have any thoughts about the current functionality or any desired functionality by emailing [vcpkg@microsoft.com](mailto:vcpkg@microsoft.com) or by filing an issue in [vcpkg-docs](https://github.com/microsoft/vcpkg-docs/issues).
+Let us know if you have any thoughts about the current functionality or any desired functionality by emailing [vcpkg@microsoft.com](mailto:vcpkg@microsoft.com) or by filing an issue in [vcpkg](https://github.com/microsoft/vcpkg/issues).
 If you have feedback on any of the GitHub features that this enables, let us know that too and we'll make sure it gets to the right folks at GitHub.

 ### About the GitHub dependency graph

-The GitHub [dependency graph](https://docs.github.com/code-security/supply-chain-security/understanding-your-software-supply-chain/about-the-dependency-graph) stores the set of dependencies for a repository.
-Beyond being able to visualize a repository's dependencies, GitHub builds several useful features on top of this data, including [dependency review](https://docs.github.com/code-security/supply-chain-security/understanding-your-software-supply-chain/about-dependency-review) and [Dependabot alerts](https://docs.github.com/code-security/dependabot/dependabot-alerts/about-dependabot-alerts).
+The GitHub dependency graph stores the set of dependencies for a repository.
+Beyond being able to visualize a repository's dependencies, GitHub builds several useful features on top of this data, including dependency review and Dependabot alerts.
+Learn more at GitHub's documentation on [securing your supply chain](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/about-supply-chain-security).

 ### vcpkg integration with the GitHub dependency graph